accessibilitywars/zaw2/content/builds/alac-hybrid-scourge.md

 Check with your team regarding the boons that you need to cover.
 If there is already might overcap, you may drop certain skills for more utilities.
 You can also make an educated guess by looking at the classes the other players are playing, the weapons equipped etc. By default, your build provides Might, Fury, Alacrity, Protection, Regeneration and Aegis but some may not hit 100% uptime.
 There is no effective swiftness or stability.
 Although Scourge can provide 10-man stability, this area of effect is really small and groups must be really organised to make full use of it.
 You may also opt to rearrange the subgroup to put tankier classes with the hybrid healer.

 **Strike Ready**
 1. Boneskinner - While it sounds like it is a huge responsibility to play as a carry scourge, you don't die as easily because you have more vitality and higher toughness.
-Use {{ skill(id="44428") }} sparingly.
+Take {{ trait(id="780") }} and use {{ skill(id="44428") }} sparingly.
 2. Whisper of Jormag - Place Flesh Wurm in the middle during the ball phase.
 3. Harvest Temple - {{ skill(id="42917") }} is really useful to reposition players behind the ball.
 Swapping to pistol grants more hits against the ball.